awsdocs/aws-codepipeline-user-guide/doc_source/action-reference-CodeCommit.md

 **Note**
 If you omit `PollForSourceChanges`, CodePipeline defaults to polling your repository for source changes\.
 This behavior is the same as if `PollForSourceChanges` is included and set to `true`\.
 + `False`: If set, CodePipeline does not poll your repository for source changes\.
 Use this setting if you intend to configure a CloudWatch Events rule to detect source changes\.

+****OutputArtifactFormat****
+Required: No
+The output artifact format\.
+Values can be either `CODEBUILD_CLONE_REF` or `CODE_ZIP`\.
+If unspecified, the default is `CODE_ZIP`\.
+The `CODEBUILD_CLONE_REF` option can only be used by CodeBuild downstream actions\.
+If you choose this option, you need to add the `codecommit:GitPull` permission to your CodeBuild service role as shown in [Add CodeBuild GitClone permissions for CodeCommit source actions](troubleshooting.md#codebuild-role-codecommitclone)\.
+You also need to add the `codecommit:GetRepository` permission to your CodePipeline service role as shown in [Add permissions to the CodePipeline service role](security-iam.md#how-to-update-role-new-services)\.
+For a tutorial that shows you how to use the **Full clone** option, see [Tutorial: Use full clone with a CodeCommit pipeline source](tutorials-codecommit-gitclone.md)\.

 ## Input artifacts<a name="action-reference-CodeCommit-input"></a>
 + **Number of Artifacts:** `0`